 You are a media funder, media maker, or advocate using media to advance a cause.
 Of course, you want to know if your work is making a difference – but that’s easier said than done.
 This undertaking can be overwhelming and seemingly impossible for myriad reasons: your lack of experience with or training in evaluation and assessment; the vast (or often not-fully-understood) range of methods for assessing the contributions of stories; the difficulty of developing the right questions to ask about how stories contribute to social change; and even the influence of “metrics mania,” given that media metrics can’t always fully answer these questions.

 WHAT are we doing, and WHY?

 The HDWK/Learn team, comprised of experts in evaluation and assessment, will be releasing a series of short articles discussing those topics.
-Each article will describe an evaluation of a particular film, offer resultant reflections on overall lessons in evaluation, and discuss if and how these lessons or processes are pertinent to a specific Horticulture tool classification.
+Each article will describe an evaluation of a particular media project (documentaries, narrative films, etc), offer reflections on overall lessons in evaluation, and discuss if and how these lessons or processes are pertinent to a specific Horticulture tool classification.